2.7 – Deconstructing a Pitch

-- CEO Credibility: does this person exude the capability, convey the confidence, and exhibit the experience to achieve success against all obstacles?;
+- CEO Credibility: does this person exude capability and convey confidence that they will achieve success against all obstacles?;

-- Management Team: has the CEO assembled a stellar team along with the other human and material resources required for success?;
+- Management Team: have they assembled a stellar team along with the other human and material resources required for success?;

-- Venture Concept: is it original? is it feasible? have they done their homework? is the story credible and compelling?;
+- Venture Concept: is it feasible? – have they done their homework? – are their arguments and information accurate and compelling?;

-- Opportunity Space: what is the realistic market size, market share and revenue that these products or services can capture in a very competitive world?;
+- Opportunity Space: what is a realistic market size, market share and revenue that these products or services can capture in a very competitive world?;

-- Competitive Edge: do they have any innovative advantages, and can they keep them?;
+- Competitive Edge: do they have any innovative advantage, and can they keep it?;

 - Exit Strategy: do they really know what success looks like – is their destination clear?; and